martapienkosz/InnerJourney/README.md

 ## Inner Journey.
-Multisensory Gallery experience in Virtual Reality
+Virtual Reality Art Gallery

 **Strongly Recomended** If you have a VR headset, do not hesitate to play our project on it.
 Here is the release.
 If you don’t have a VR headset right now, watch a [video walkthrough]((https://drive.google.com/file/d/1ZIIJMNe-zOzGVMTNShJ06H054frvUH9d/view?usp=share_link)) of the VR experience.